aurorascharff/next15-remix-jokes-rebuild/STEPS.md

 - Use useFormState
 - Add useFormStatus and modify server action

 Notes: progressively enhanced but client-side feedback when possible All fields uncontrolled.
+Of course not only for validation.
+Could be anything like checking if an item is in stock and returning a message.

 ## DeleteJokeButton + deleteJoke